-Prerequisite(s): ENGL-080 or ENGL-101 and MATH-040 or appropriate placement Corequisite(s): none
+Prerequisite(s): ENGL-080 or ENGL-101 and MATH-040 or appropriate placement Corequisite(s): none of proteins coded for by the genes.

-BIOL 127 Viral Genomics 2 cr.
+BIOL 127 Viral Genomics

+2 cr.
 This is the second semester of a two semester series in viral genomics, beginning with BIOL 122 - Genome Research.
 Students in this course will annotate the DNA sequence they prepared in the first semester.
-Students will use genomics software to align DNA sequences, identify genes, and determine the function of proteins coded for by the genes.
+Students will use genomics software to align DNA sequences, identify genes, and determine the function